A Stairway to the Stars

-A Stairway to the Stars is the second studio album by the Caretaker, an alias of musician Leyland Kirby.
+A Stairway to the Stars (stylized as “A stairway to the stars” and commonly shortened to ASTTS) is the second studio album by the Caretaker, an alias of musician Leyland Kirby.
 Released in 2001, it was created after one of Kirby's pop manipulations as V/Vm gained attention.
 Following Selected Memories from the Haunted Ballroom, A Stairway to the Stars features new genres such as darkwave and elements such as reversed vocals.
 The record was met with positivity from music critics, who praised its ambiance.
 It is regarded as Kirby's best album in his haunted ballroom trilogy, which spans his first three releases.

 Background

 In 1999, English musician Leyland Kirby released the record Selected Memories from the Haunted Ballroom, inspired by a scene from the horror film The Shining.
 Kirby was previously known for his work under the V/Vm alias, whereby he manipulated pop songs in controversial ways.
 The controversy included various copyright violations, uncommon recordings, and noise releases made from samples.
 In the year of 2000, Kirby created a distorted version of "The Lady in Red" by English Chris de Burgh, which NME would feature as single of the week in September 2000.
 One of the tracks in A Stairway to the Stars would later be used in the last track of Kirby's final project as the Caretaker, Everywhere at the End of Time.